jwyang/jwyang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a senior researcher in [Deep Learning Group](https://www.microsoft.com/en-us/research/group/deep-learning-group/) at Microsoft Research, Redmond, directed by [Dr. Jianfeng Gao](http://research.microsoft.com/en-us/um/people/jfgao/).
 My research interests span in computer vision, vision & language and machine learning.
 More specifically, my primary researches are about structured visual understanding at different levels and how to further leverage them for intelligent interactions with human through language and environment through embodiment.
-I believe, by integrating fine-grained structured information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent agent.
+I believe, by integrating fine-grained structured information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent agents.

 Prior to joining Microsoft at March 2020, I earned my Ph.D. in Computer Science from School of Interactive Computing at [Georgia Tech](https://www.gatech.edu) with thesis "Structured Visual Understanding, Generation and Reasoning".
 I was fortunate to be supervised by [Prof. Devi Parikh](https://cc.gatech.edu/~parikh/) and work closely with [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).